ImperialPlugins/Rocket-Regions/README.md

 Important:

-Altough Rocket-Regions is licensed as  AGPL v3, you are not allowed to use any parts of Rocket-Regions commercially without written permission.
+Although Rocket-Regions is licensed as  AGPL v3, you are not allowed to use any parts of Rocket-Regions commercially without written permission.
 This includes dynamic or static linking or using/copying any code of it.
 This also includes modified versions.

 In a nutshell: